apache/cordova-docs/docs/en/edge/stylesheet.md

   E.g., instead of "...for which you need to invoke the `Contact.save` method", try "...for which the `Contact.save` method is required."

-* Do not start a sentence with a lowercase member name.

 ## Usage

 * "User" may refer to the end user, not to the application's developer.
-Refer to plural "users" as "they" to avoid he/she pronoun problems.
+Refer to plural "users" as "they" to avoid singular he/she pronoun problems.

 * 'Directory', not 'folder'; may be exceptions in some GUI contexts